dayton-outar/glif/algos/js/codility/stacks-queues/STONEWALL.md

 The detected time complexity for the algorithm above is $O(n)$.

+I must admit that I thought I would have grasped the problem up until paragraph 4 but I had a difficulty matching up the other blocks based on that explanation.

 [^1]: [How to get 100% score on the Stone Wall exercise on Codility](http://straightdeveloper.com/how-to-get-100-score-on-the-stonewall-exercise-on-codility/)